Help us improve your experience.

 • Once the TCP connection is established, the device sends a special DMI message so that the Juniper Mist cloud gathers information such as the device serial number to determine which devices need to be managed.

-• An HTTPS TLS-encrypted session towards destination port 443 towards FQDN redirect.juniper.net.
+• For Claim and ZTP of the Switch: An HTTPS TLS-encrypted session towards destination port 443 towards FQDN redirect.juniper.net.
 This is required for the ZTP process to work and for the device to retrieve the initial config to attach to the correct Juniper Mist cloud.
 If for some reason this is not possible, consider the brownfield adoption method instead.

-• In the future, you need to open an HTTPS TLS-encrypted session towards destination port 443 towards the Juniper Mist cloud.
-This is a future alternative when people cannot use the above outbound SSH method for some reason.
+• For CloudX connections towards Juniper Mist cloud: You need to open an HTTPS TLS-encrypted session towards destination port 443 towards the Juniper Mist cloud.
 Here, the firewall vendor can apply application-level management for the TLS session.
+The destination FQDN is usually jma-terminator.<cloud>.mist.com

 If you have console access to the device you can try the following check: